pratap-c1/specs-tpa/TPA-API-specs.md

 #### To call server APIs a token is required.
 To get this token using the below mentioned login API

+`tpaKey` will be provided by us, which you can store in a safe place in your server where no one can access it.

+Login API retruns a `token` which you can use in rest of the APIs

     /tpa/login [POST]

 HEADER

     Content-Type:application/json